okandemirofficial/llm_dart/example/03_advanced_features/README.md

 ### HTTP Configuration
 - Use layered configuration for better organization
+- Use custom Dio client for advanced HTTP control and monitoring
 - Disable SSL bypass in production environments
 - Configure appropriate timeouts for your use case
 - Enable logging only in development/debugging
 - Validate proxy and certificate configurations
+- Implement retry logic and error handling in custom interceptors

 ### Timeout Configuration
 - Use global timeout for simple scenarios